armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

    </details></br>

-7. Add the directory that AVM returns when you run `avm install` to your path.
+7. Add the directory that AVM returned when you ran `avm install` to your path.

    <details><summary>Show me how to add the directory.</summary>